Credid/credid-server/README.md

 ##### Manage groups

-    # Add a new entry to a group (and create the group if it does not exists).
+    # Add a new entry to a group (create it if needed).
     GROUP ADD : group perm path
     # => success / failure
     GROUP ADD : admin write *